Street and park trees

 Permit holders should keep a copy of the permit which is to be made available upon request by an authorised Council officer.

-If more significant works are required that are beyond what is permitted through the minor street tree trimming permit, contact Council to request an inspection.
+If more significant works are required that are beyond what is permitted through the minor street tree pruning permit, contact Council to request an inspection.

 Private works affecting street or park trees